 PTAS 201 Anatomy is a four-unit course that is considered a "gatekeeper" course; failure of this course results in dismissal for academic disqualification.
 If a student re-applies and is re-admitted, they must retake the class at full price.
-As a "gate," the Anatomy course is exempt from the policy allowing four units of academic failure.
+As a "gate," the Anatomy course is exempt from the policy allowing for academic failure of one course.